quicwg/base-drafts/draft-ietf-quic-transport.md

 packet had a packet number of 0xaa82f30e, then a packet containing a 16-bit value of 0x1f94 will be decoded as 0xaa831f94.

-To enable unambiguous reconstruction of the packet number, an endpoint MUST use a packet number size that is able to represent 4 times more packet numbers than the numerical difference between the current packet number and the lowest packet number on an outstanding packet, plus one.
-A packet is outstanding if it has been sent but has neither been acknowledged nor been marked as lost (see
+The sender MUST use a packet number size able to represent more than twice as large a range than the difference between the largest acknowledged packet and packet number being sent.
+A peer receiving the packet will then correctly decode the packet number, unless the packet is delayed in transit such that it arrives after many higher-numbered packets have been received.
+An endpoint MAY use a larger packet number size to safeguard against such reordering.

-{{QUIC-RECOVERY}}).
-As a result, the size of the packet number encoding is at least two more than the base 2 logarithm of the range of outstanding packet numbers including the new packet, rounded up.
+As a result, the size of the packet number encoding is at least one more than the base 2 logarithm of the number of contiguous unacknowledged packet numbers, including the new packet.

-For example, if an endpoint has is sending packet 0x6B4264 and 0x6B0A2F is the lowest outstanding packet number, the next packet uses a 16-bit or larger packet number encoding; whereas a 32-bit packet number is needed if packet 0x6AF0F7 is outstanding.
+For example, if an endpoint has received an acknowledgment for packet 0x6afa2f, sending a packet with a number of 0x6b4264 requires a 16-bit or larger packet number encoding; whereas a 32-bit packet number is needed to send a packet with a number of 0x6bc107.

 ### Initial Packet Number